jamesparry2/Muzz/README.md

 - [x] Allow users to swipe and potentially match with others
 - [x] Allow users to filter discoveries based on age and gender
 - [x] Order the results based on distance to the users
-- [ ] Bonus: Apply a secondary order filter based on attractives
+- [ ] Bonus: Apply a secondary order filter based on attractiveness

 ## Assumptions made
 - For determining the distance, the assumption that the consumer would provide the lat and long of the users current location.
-This lead to a new location resource which would be a child of the user resource.
+This led to a new location resource which would be a child of the user resource.
 - Regarding the variety of potential data integration options, the API would be built with the design of Ports/Adapters to allow easy switching of underlying technical stores.

 ## Running the application locally
 For running the application the assumption, outline in the document, is the user will have docker installed.
-So using this I've built a docker compose file that will use the local image along with a DB container and handle the networking between the two.
+So, using this I've built a docker compose file that will use the local image along with a DB container and handle the networking between the two.
 There will be two ways to achieve this depending on the users setup:

 - 1 Within the root there is a Makefile with a command which handles building the image and tagging the local image, it will then run the docker-compose in detached mode to free up the terminal. `make setup_and_run_local`
 - 2 If the user does not have the 'Make' command installed, and do not wish to install it, they can follow the 3 commands to spin up the API: